enginebai/Algorithms/topics/problem-solving.md

 }
 ```

-> **Note**: Sometime we will use *shortest distance* as visited, we only enqueue the next node with shortest distance from the current node.
+> **NOTE**: Sometime we will use *shortest distance* as visited, we only enqueue the next node with shortest distance from the current node.

 ```kotlin
 if (distance[next] >= distance[current] + 1) {